Buying a new home can be so overwhelming. There are so many uncertainties, so much money involved and so many questions that need answering.

 One of the most annoying parts of renovating a home is that a lot of projects affect others.
 If you want to knock down a wall, for example, it’s likely there will be cables and/or pipes that will also need sorting.

 If you made notes of things you’re worried about in the first step now’s the time to ask for help.
-Friends and family are always a good source but if it’s something you think could be a bigger problem ask a professional.
+Friends and family are always good sources but if it’s something you think could be a bigger problem ask a professional.

 If you’re uncertain of anything or your abilities, always ask/use a professional!